Simple scope of work example

 - It's quick and easy to convert and export digital forms into PDF versions which can be printed and shared with other parties

 - You don't have as much paperwork or as many clunky files and folders to deal with

 Digital methods allow you to streamline the SOW process, as well as improve your records and collaboration.

-You can learn more about this type of project management system here, or use the free example you saw above to complete and manage your scope of works easily and professionally - on every project.
+You can learn more about this type of scope of works app here, or use the free example you saw above to complete and manage your scope of works easily and professionally - on every project.